notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---
 #### [2122] **NPPM_GETSETTINGSONCLOUDPATH**
 *Get settings on cloud path.
-It's useful if plugins want to store its settings on Cloud, if this path is set. (added v7.9.2).*
+It's useful if plugins want to store its settings on Cloud, if this path is set.*

 *First call should be made with buffer set to NULL to retrieve the actual size needed.
 Second call is sent with correctly allocated buffer, +1 for trailing null, to retrieve the full path file name.*